Trans Land 2!

 When is it?

-Sunday, Aug 20 through Saturday, Aug 26, 2023 (six nights).We may accept folks who can attend fewer than all six nights depending on number of applicants, but will prioritize folks who can stay longer in order to build community together.You'll ideally arrive between 4pm-7pm on Sunday and leave by 12pm on Saturday.
+Wednesday June 12 through Sunday June 16 (four nights).We may accept folks who can attend fewer than all four nights depending on number of applicants, but will prioritize folks who can stay the whole time.You'll need to arrive between 4pm-7pm on Wednesday and leave by 12pm on Sunday.

 Where is it?